Quantum of Solace Movie Review

-James, although loyal to M, has his own plans for Greene and leaves a trail of bodies that alarm the British Foreign Ministry and M. As a precaution the SIS cancels his credit cards, which make Bond turn to an unlikely ally.
+James, although loyal to M, has his own plans for Greene and leaves a trail of bodies that alarm the British Foreign Ministry and M. As a precaution, the SIS cancels his credit cards, which makes Bond turn into an unlikely ally.
 Together with Mathis, he follows Greene to Bolivia and manages to obtain an invitation to an eco fund-raiser.
 Sadly Mathis sources turn against him and kill him, pinning his death on Bond.

 With the help of Camille, James learns that Greene is after the water reservoirs of Bolivia and trails him to a remote Hotel in the Bolivian desert, where he finally obtains his revenge.
 M reinstates him and he is free to start his next mission.

-Yet, re-watching it several times after it’s Blu-ray release, it did start growing on me especially when watching it back-to-back with Casino Royale.
+Yet, re-watching it several times after its Blu-ray release, it did start growing on me especially when watching it back-to-back with Casino Royale.
 The plot and all decisions made by the writers and the director started proving a point.
-It is the fastest paced Bond I have seen to date, with action scenes after action scenes and that is the film’s weakest part, because it hampers the character development of other personas, such as Camille.
+It is the fastest-paced Bond I have seen to date, with action scene after action scene and that is the film’s weakest part because it hampers the character development of other personas, such as Camille.

 I wasn’t the greatest fan of Olga Kurylenko’s character; she seemed to play her usual persona, which is that of a damsel in distress.
 Strawberry Fields (Arterton) seemed more competent than her, even if she got herself killed.
 I also found that the short moments between action sequences did not allow for enough character development, that Camille desperately needed.

 Roberto Schaefer director of photography did a great job.
-Like I said before, the story is very fast paced and so is the cinematography, yet it has a sleek and electrifying look.
+Like I said before, the story is very fast-paced and so is the cinematography, yet it has a sleek and electrifying look.
 Schafer studied Goldfinger and used that film as inspiration for Quantum’s cinematography, which can be noticed by its goldish colour scheme.
-The action sequences were once again more grounded and realistic, apart from that ridiculous airplane segment.
+The action sequences were once again more grounded and realistic, apart from that ridiculous aeroplane segment.

 Verdict: Quantum of Solace is a mixed bag.
-It has a good revenge story, solid action sequences and a beautiful cinematography.
-But it also has a weak villain, the amount of action sequences hinder the development of supporting characters and the Bond atmosphere is completely gone.
-I will therefore give this film a 6 out of 10 rating.
+It has a good revenge story, solid action sequences and beautiful cinematography.
+But it also has a weak villain, the amount of action sequences hinders the development of supporting characters and the Bond atmosphere is completely gone.
+I will therefore give this film a 5.5 out of 10 rating.